 There’s just something about taking time and energy out of our anger to focus and give love, that will drastically turn things around… despite what you might think.
 Next time you feel overwhelmed by negativity, do everything in your power to set aside your emotions and push yourself, even for one moment, to give someone a hug.

 So here’s to conquering our madness.
-With the slightest bit of love, focus and determination, we can set the wheels in motion for a better day.
+With the slightest bit of love, focus and determination, we can set the wheels in motion for better days.

 Keep practicing these techniques whenever you notice you’ve fallen back into the grip of your emotions, and even in moments of a good day.
-You will distinguish the relationship between you, as the witness, and your emotions, as energy in motion; and eventually they will diminish their pull on you altogether.
+You will distinguish the relationship between you as the witness, and your emotions as energy in motion.
+Eventually they will diminish their power over you altogether.